hacks-guide/Guide_Wii/docs/key-information.md

 For USB devices, you will want to use a USB hard drive or solid state drive formatted as FAT32.
 We do not recommend using flash drives as they are prone to failure or not working as intended with a Wii.

 2.5 inch drives should work fine in most cases running off of USB power alone on a Wii, but 3.5 inch consumes more power and will always need an external power adapter.
-For Wii U and Wii mini users, you will probably want to use an externally powered USB hub or a Y cable for drives that operate off of USB power alone, due to power draw.
+For Wii U and Wii mini users, you will probably want to use an externally powered USB hub or a Y-cable for drives that operate off of USB power alone, due to power draw.

 Please consult [the storage FAQ](faq#storage-device-faq) for more information.